Nutan Thakur

-Nutan Thakur, an ex-journalist, is a social and political activist from Lucknow, Uttar Pradesh, associated with political party Adhikar Sena, being led by her husband ex IPS officer Amitabh Thakur.
+Nutan Thakur, a former journalist, is a social and political activist from Lucknow, Uttar Pradesh, associated with a registered political party Azad Adhikar Sena, being led by her husband ex IPS officer Amitabh Thakur.
 She is also an advocate primary working in Lucknow bench of Allahabad High court.

 Career

-Originally from Bihar, Nutan begin her social career as Secretary of Institute for Research and Documentation in social sciences, IRSS, a post she held from 1996 to early 2010.
+Originally from Bihar, Nutan begin her social career as Secretary of Institute for Research and Documentation in social sciences, IRDS, a post she held from 1996 to early 2010.
 IRDS was a society registered under Societies Registration Act, 1860, primarily working in research and documentation in various fields of social sciences including human rights, legal rights, political rights, education, women rights, health rights and so on.
 She, along with her husband Amitabh Thakur also initiated National RTI Forum, which was involved with various facets related with Right to information act (RTI), including protests, judicial interventions, advocacy etc.